-- 1. All locations are approximate. - 2.
-Program participation hot and cold spots were evaluated using the Esri ArcGIS 10.8.0 Optimized Hot Spot Analysis tool, which calculates a Getis-Ord GI statistic.
+- 2. Program participation hot and cold spots were evaluated using the Esri ArcGIS 10.8.0 Optimized Hot Spot Analysis tool, which calculates a Getis-Ord GI statistic.
 This statistic is a measure of the spatial distribution of incidents (participation) relative to a random, equally-spaced distribution. - 3.
 Participants included in this analysis are limited to those for which detailed participation records and location data are available.

-- 1. Water use efficiency program data provided by Marin Municipal Water District on April 2020. - 2.
+- Water use efficiency program data provided by Marin Municipal Water District on April 2020. - 2.
 Basemaps provided by ESRI and Stamen Design, under CC BY 3.0.
 Data by OpenStreetMap, under ODbL.